Defense for Injunctions Against Repeat Violence

 The petitioner asking for an injunction against repeat violence does not need to allege any special relationship with the respondent to seek relief from the court.
 Conversely, an injunction for protection against dating violence or domestic violence requires the petitioner to provide factual details describing the specialized nature of the relationship with the respondent.
 However, a person seeking protection from domestic or dating violence need not allege more than one incident to evoke the protection of the court.

-Florida Injunctions Against Repeat Violence Are Similar to Other Injunctions
+Florida Restraining Orders Against Repeat Violence Are Similar to Other Injunctions

 All of the injunctions a Florida court can issue relating to protection from violence have several similarities, such as: